 Mentoring For Young People

-To support a Volunteer Mentoring programme at The Hive, Wirral Youth Zone, which would benefit some of the most vulnerable and disaffected young people in Wirral by tackling issues such as as bullying, self-esteem, self-harm and the effects of family breakdown.
+To support a Volunteer Mentoring programme at The Hive, Wirral Youth Zone, which will benefit some of the most vulnerable and disaffected young people in Wirral by tackling issues such as as bullying, self-esteem, self-harm and the effects of family breakdown.

 January 2018 - February 2019